h0tk3y/k-new-mpp-samples/README.md

 }
 ```

-Gradle will resolve the dependency on `my-mpp-lib` into compatible variants of each target in `my-mpp-app`.
+Gradle will resolve the dependency on `my-mpp-lib` into a compatible variant for each target in `my-mpp-app`.
 The complete build scripts
 can be found in the [`lib-and-app`](https://github.com/h0tk3y/k-new-mpp-samples/tree/master/lib-and-app) sample.

 Even a platform-specific Kotlin source set may depend on a MPP library, which results in the library's compatible variant resolved for the compilation.